mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_4joy_adapter/README.md

 - in can load from io to register
 - out can write from register to io
 - only one io/data address space access within one instruction?
-- lds/sts takes 2 cycles and in/out takes 1 cycle?
+- lds/sts takes 2 cycles and in/out takes 1 cycle? ldi takes 1 cycle?

 ## avr asm
 - http://www.nongnu.org/avr-libc/user-manual/inline_asm.html